mar10/wsgidav/doc/sphinx/user_guide_configure.rst

 The options described below can be defined for the CLI either

+  * in `YAML <http://yaml.org/spec/1.2/spec.html>`_ syntax inside a wsgidav.yaml file,
-  * in Python syntax inside a wsgidav.conf file, or
+  * in `JSON <http://www.json.org>`_ syntax inside a wsgidav.json file, or
-  * in JSON syntax inside a wsgidav.json file
+  * in Python syntax inside a wsgidav.conf file.

 .. note::
-   The same options can be passed as native Python dict to the :class:`~wsgidav.wsgidav_app.WsgiDAVApp` contructor, when using the library.
+   The three supported file formats are just different ways for the CLI to generate a Python dict that is then passed to the :class:`~wsgidav.wsgidav_app.WsgiDAVApp` constructor.

+   See the :ref:`annotated_wsgidav.conf`

+   For a start, you should copy
+   :download:`Sample Configuration<../../wsgidav.conf.sample>` or
+   :download:`Annotated Sample Configuration<../annotated_wsgidav.conf>`
+   and edit it to your needs.
+   You can also start with a
+   (:download:`YAML Sample Configuration<../../wsgidav.yaml.sample>`) or a
+   (:download:`JSON Sample Configuration<../../wsgidav.json.sample>`).

 Verbosity Level